In a world where first impressions are everything, you can’t afford anything less than a flawless image.

 Mix the ingredients together and mix thoroughly.
 You can use the resulting mouthwash solution on a daily basis if you so please.

-Recipe 5: Natural EO Treatment for Receding Gums
+Recipe 5: Natural Treatment for Receding Gums

 What you need: